 And if you’ve driven Winnipeg roads, Hawai’i’s amazing road system will bring tears to your eyes.
 You will for sure have “does this vehicle have incredible suspension or can roads really be this smooth?” kind of thoughts.

 Now, let’s get back to that playlist thing.
 My musical tastes are so random it hurts.
 One minute you could hear Neil Diamond belting about how good life is in blue jeans to Notorious B.I.G crooning about his money problems to Adele just saying… Hello (admit it, you just sang “hello” in your mind exactly like Adele does).
 Problem is, that type of playlist can dole out some real stinkers that don’t mesh with your driving vibe.
-It’s like when you’re making out and all of the sudden Jesus Take The Wheel comes on. ?
+It’s like when you’re making out and all of the sudden a song like Jesus Take The Wheel comes on.
 Awkward.
 But this time, that “Summer 2016 2” list was pure gold.
 Gold, Jerry!
 So as I was cruising from place to place, here are the tunes that got my mind on the Maui and the Maui on my mind…

 The Doobies sent me to Pāʻia